9 Secrets To Building A Profitable High-Ticket Dropshipping Business

 All right.
 And then number four, create viral content by interviewing people at industry events.
 This stuff is what people love to watch.
 They love to watch interviews.
 Human interaction is one of the most important things in life.
 And if you can do it well, if you talk to people and ask questions, bring a GoPro with you to an industry event, and just hold it right here when you're talking to somebody.
 GoPros, have a fisheye lens, you can see the person, you can see yourself.
 And when you do that, whatever side you want to hold it on, and just like, "Hey, I'm interviewing for my YouTube channel.
 Would you mind if I do it?"
 "Yeah.
 Great.
 No problem."
 Just hold a GoPro there and interview somebody, ask them a few questions, and put it together in a video after the format.

-And you'll get a ton of traffic of people that are interested about the event, and then they're going to see your website, they're more likely to get into your retargeting audiences, your email list, that way.
+And you'll get a ton of traffic of people that are interested in the event, and then they're going to see your website, they're more likely to get into your retargeting audiences, your email list, that way.
 You can market to them more that way.
 And when you catch the eye of influencers, you can build partnerships with them as well, and of course, the industry events themselves you can build a partnership with, and they'll really help enhance your business in the long run.

 I hope you guys enjoyed this video.
 If you want my free niches, let's go to ecommerceparadise.com/niches, get into my high-ticket drop shipping masterclass and build your own high-ticket drop shipping business at ecommerceparadise.com/masterclass.
 If you want me to build a store for you, I have a whole team of VAs that I have trained really well to build these stores within a month or two.
 And if you want one, go to ecommerceparadise.com/turnkey.